 The California governor’s comments come the same week The Washington Post reported the Trump administration is weighing a five-year draft proposal that would allow offshore drilling along the coast of California.

-When asked about the plan at a COP30 event, Newsom said the proposal was “dead on arrival.”
+When asked about the plan at Wednesday’s panel, Newsom said the proposal was “dead on arrival.”
 The governor also criticized the timing of the reveal, noting its overlap with the opening of the climate conference.